francoa/Ethical-Hacking/Hackthebox/Owned-Writeups/Resolute.md

 ![](images/Resolute_10.png?raw=true)

 I have to admit that not being very profficient in the use of Bloodhound, at first I was overwhelmed with the amount of information and followed a bunch of rabbit holes.
 My attempt to run PowerView above was one of those.
-I'm not goint into details here on how to use Bloodhound, as I'm sure there are many good resources out there to look at.
+I'm not going into details here on how to use Bloodhound, as I'm sure there are many good resources out there to look at.

 What I should have seen, however, was that there was another user that could remote into the Domain Controller.
 This should have been an interesting clue for me.